Roman Maev: Principal research contributions

-In 1978, Maev was appointed as a head of the Laboratory of Biophysical Introscopy of the Institute of Chemical Physics of the Russian Academy of Sciences and in 1979, he designed and built the first high resolution (500 MHz) transmission-mode scanning acoustic microscope.
-Maev together with A. Atalar (Stanford Univ.) and A. Briggs (Oxford Univ.) in 1980 was invited to be consultors for M. Hoppe’s group at the Ernst Leitz Wetzlar, GmbH (Germany) to build first commercial SAM ELSAM with the broad frequency range from 100 MHz up to ultra high 1.8 GHz.
-From 1984 to 1990, Maev with the colleagues from his Lab. developed the theory to determine the amplitude of acoustic waves occurring in transmission-mode acoustic microscopy and derived new quantitative amplitude-based methods for more accurate material characterisation.
-During the same period his Lab. designed and built a new portable SAM systems which was implemented in a few research institutions in Russia, Ukraine, Latvia, China and Germany.
-Later, in 2001, Maev developed a novel handheld high-frequency (up to 100 MHz) ultrasonic imaging system for the characterization of subsurface and bulk structures of advanced materials, such as metals and alloys, ceramics, composites and polymers and, recently, for subsurface imaging of hard and soft tissues.
+In 1978, Maev was appointed as a head of the Laboratory of Biophysical Introscopy of the Institute of Chemical Physics of the Russian Academy of Sciences.
+In the early 1980s, a high-resolution (up to approximately 500 MHz) transmission-mode SAM, scanning acoustic microscopy, system was developed at the Laboratory of Biophysical Introscopy of the Russian Academy of Sciences under Maev and his research group, contributing to early developments in acoustic imaging techniques.

+In 1980, Maev, together with A. Atalar (Stanford Univ.) and A. Briggs (Oxford Univ.) were invited as consultants to M. Hoppe’s group at the Ernst Leitz Wetzlar, GmbH (Germany) to assist in the development of an early commercial SAM system, ELSAM, with the broad frequency range from 100 MHz up to ultra high 1.8 GHz.

+From 1984 to 1990, Maev with the colleagues from his lab developed the theory to determine the amplitude of acoustic waves occurring in transmission-mode acoustic microscopy and derived new quantitative amplitude-based methods for more accurate material characterization.
+During the same period his lab developed portable SAM systems which was implemented in a few research institutions in Russia, Ukraine, Latvia, China and Germany.
+Later, in 2001, Maev developed a handheld high-frequency (up to 100 MHz) ultrasonic imaging system for the characterization of subsurface and bulk structures of advanced materials, such as metals and alloys, ceramics, composites and polymers and, recently, for subsurface imaging of hard and soft tissues.

 Over the course of his career, Maev has established an Acoustic Microscopy Center in Moscow and the Institute for Diagnostic Imaging Research in Windsor, Ontario.

 Publications and patents

-As of 2020, Maev has published a total of 592 peer-reviewed items, including 23 books and chapters in books, 141 articles, 388 refereed conference proceedings, 46 patents issued and/or filed.
+As of 2022, Maev has published a total of 611 peer-reviewed items, including 27 books and chapters in books, 155 articles, 429 refereed conference proceedings, 63 patents issued and/or filed.

-Personal life

-Maev is married to Russian-Canadian physicist Elena Maeva.
-The couple met when Maeva was studying for her doctoral degree.
-They reside in Windsor, Ontario.